Tommy Taylor (musician): Eric Johnson

 In 1984, Taylor began what would become a lifetime partnership with fellow Austin musician Eric Johnson.
 In 1988, Taylor played with Eric Johnson on the TV show, Austin City Limits, it has since become the most requested episode in 40-year history of the show, and subsequently became a CD/DVD release, along with Gold Certification.
 Taylor has been featured on almost every single album of Johnson's as either a drummer, percussionist, vocalist, writer, or arranger.
 Taylor is featured on the Grammy Award-winning smash hit, "Cliffs of Dover" from the Platinum album Ah Via Musicom among many of the studio performances over the years.

-Present Day and Solo Album
+Present day and solo album

 In 2018–2019, Taylor played a sold-out tour with Eric Johnson and Kyle Brock, re-playing the Ah Via Musicom album from cover to cover, along with new cuts from Johnson's record Collage.
 The tour featured a headline spot at 2019's Crossroads Guitar Festival, returning to the festival after 15 years.

-In 2020, Taylor was due to release a solo LP titled, What To Say of The Gold.
+In 2020, Taylor was due to release a debut solo LP titled, Across The Stars.
 It is co-produced by Mark Hallman, and features Michael Omartian, Roscoe Beck, David Lee Holt, and Mark Andes among others.
+On October 15, 2022, Taylor released his debut single, "Summit", from his upcoming solo album.
+A follow up single "Across The Stars" was also released.

-On October 15, 2022, Taylor released his debut single, "Summit," from his upcoming solo album.
+In 2023, Taylor released his third single, "Everybody's Gonna Let You Down".
+The Across The Stars album was released on September 22, 2023.